-Control functions are set at an appropriate hierarchical level and direct reporting lines to the governing body are defined.
+Control functions are set at an appropriate hierarchical level and direct reporting lines to the governing body in its supervisory function or through the Audit and Risk Management Committee in the case of the internal audit function are defined.
 The internal control functions shall periodically submit to the management body official reports on the major deficiencies identified.
 The type and frequency of these reports is defined in the specific regulations.
 These reports shall include follow-up to previous findings and, for any new major deficiencies identified, relevant risks involved, an impact assessment and recommendations.
 The management body must act on the findings of the control functions in a timely and effective manner and must request appropriate remedial action.